Smith-MichaelJ1995/File-Converter-Challenge/README.md

 3. **MySQL:** Since the OpenAPI specification listed a finite-set of DB fields (name, createdDate, createdBy, type) ETC, I decided to implement a relational-database.
 Also, schema only requires one table to satisfy this required functionalites. **NOTE:** I am storing the files on the system, and staging relative paths & other file data in the DB.
 Upon file retrieval I'm using the path to programmatically fetch the file from the server.
 4. **XLSX -> PDF File Conversion:** Upon .XLSX file upload to server, the .PDF controller uses Pandas to process the excel into to programmatic object for cleansing and manipulation.
 From there, I adopted and modified a script that works on-top of FPDF to generate dynamic table contents.
 This library creates flexible table columns based on contents, however, it will only allow cells to grow to a fixed width length, after this point the cells wrap.
 I programmatically calculate the width of each page my multiplying the number of columns by fixed max of cell length.
 This ensures we'll never encounter a scenario where the table grows outside the page.
 5. **Usage Orchestration:** Docker + Docker Compose allows me the ability to package all dependencies while preserving application functionality and communication between containers.
-6. **Edge-Cases & Other Considerations:** This solution cannot handle macros, formulas, image conversion or formatting of cells (text, highlighting, color, background, font, etc).
-In the application, I wrote logic to reject the upload if the file selected is anything other than .XLSX.
+6. **Edge-Cases & Other Considerations:**
+- This solution cannot handle macros, formulas, image conversion or formatting of cells (text, highlighting, color, background, font, etc).
+- In the application, I wrote logic to reject the upload if the file selected is anything other than .XLSX.
 I am setting the target filename to preserve the same name of the XLSX file.
 With that being said, the application rejects the upload if there's a file that already exists on the server with the same name.
+- Using Unicode font to handle characters outside supported range for font.
+- Make sure XLSX doesn't have any excess/empty data columns.
+If so, the document size will be greatly larger than size of table.
+- For complex excels (multiple rows, columns, sheets), upload could take up to 10-15 seconds.

 ## Pre-Req's
 ### System/Software Installation